-We drove from Calgary through the amazing Canadian Rockies staying in Banff and Jasper.
+For our Canadian Rockies Trip Itinerary, we drove from Calgary through the amazing Canadian Rockies, staying in Banff and Jasper.
 Then we left Alberta and drove across to British Columbia (BC) and stayed in Whistler.
 Next, we hopped over to Vancouver Island & Victoria before finishing in Vancouver.
-The route was provided by Canadian Affair with several modifications to the itinerary.
+The Canadian Rockies Trip route was provided by Canadian Affair with several modifications to the itinerary.

-To see our itinerary overview and with tips for reservations and planning, check out the Canada Road Trip Guide.
+To see our Canadian Rockies Trip itinerary overview and tips for reservations and planning, check out the Canada Road Trip Guide.

 London to Calgary

-After a long flight from Heathrow, we arrived in Calgary excited and pretty tired after a minimal sleep.
-We went through passport control and activated our eTA’s then collected the big Red Osprey Atmos 50L.
-The next stop was to find the Avis car rental desk where we used a credit card to collect our Toyota Camry.
+To start our Canadian Rockies trip, we had a long flight from Heathrow to Calgary.
+We arrived excited and pretty tired after minimal sleep.
+We went through passport control and activated our eTA’s, then collected the big Red Osprey Atmos 50L.
+The next stop was to find the Avis car rental desk, where we used a credit card to collect our Toyota Corolla.
+This Toyota would be a reliable companion on our Canadian Rockies trip.
 Roisin had the fun of driving into Calgary to the Sandman Signature Hotel and learning about the tricky one-way grids.
-We did like the nature reserve by the river and Peace Bridge but felt Calgary lacked character.
+We liked the nature reserve by the river and the Peace Bridge, but felt Calgary lacked character.

-To be honest, I did not love Calgary and this was partly due to feeling unsafe.
-We did not find many appealing places for a quick dinner while jetlagged so we settled on a disappointing MacDonald’s.
+To be honest, I did not love Calgary, and this was partly due to feeling unsafe.
+We did not find many appealing places for a quick dinner while jetlagged, so we settled on a disappointing McDonald’s.
 I was hoping for a veggie burger but got a bun inside a bun….
-We did not have time to visit the famous Calgary Tower or visit the Stampede Area unfortunately so there is potential for redemption.
+We did not have time to visit the famous Calgary Tower or visit the Stampede Area, unfortunately, so there is potential for redemption.

 Calgary to Banff